-Grants are awarded to public schools and nonprofits in Routt County through a competitive grant process managed by the Education Fund Grants Commission (Commission) and approved by the EFB.
+Grants are awarded through a competitive grant process managed by the Education Fund Grants Commission (Grants Commission) and approved by the Education Fund Board (Board).

 Grant applications should be aligned with the mission of the SSEF: To enhance academic accomplishment in Routt County through student-facing investments in staff, facilities, infrastructure, technology, and curriculum, made available through our public schools.

 Choose Grant History, by year, from the drop-down menu for more detail.